 Question: "I've always tanned in tanning beds starting right around this time of year.
 My skin is soo pale, I feel like I look like a ghost if I don't have a healthy glow!
 But this spring, I'm preggo.
 Is it safe for me to tan while I'm pregnant?"

-Answer: There isn’t much evidence that tanning is bad for your unborn child.
+Answer: There isn’t much evidence that tanning while pregnant is bad for your unborn child.
 But, your best bet is going to be to play it safe this year and skip the tanning bed.

 Until medical studies show it's safe to get in a tanning bed, it's best to avoid them altogether.
 Plus, there's the concern about overheating from using a tanning bed, not to mention skin cancer and premature aging!